jasonbrackman/PyTUI/README.md

-Create a text based UI around the abstract concepts of widgets and containers.
+Create a text based UI around the abstractions of widgets and containers.

 ![](data/pytui.gif)